-- 1. Place an additional cart on the track (this cart will initially not be moving; you can remove the bumper if you want). - 2.
-Make sure the Velcro sections of the carts face each other. - 3.
-Start collecting data and send the wiimote cart towards the other (the cars should stick together). - 4.
+- 1. Place an additional car on the track. - 2.
+Make sure the Velcro sections of the cars face each other. - 3.
+Start collecting data and send the wiimote car towards the other (the cars should stick together). - 4.
 Stop collecting data a couple of seconds after the collision. - 5.
 Determine the momentum before and after the collision. - 6.
-Repeat with two silver masses on the second cart.
+Repeat with two silver masses on the second car.